Icinga/icinga2/doc/6-distributed-monitoring.md

 ### <a id="distributed-monitoring-windows-plugins"></a> Windows Client and Plugins

 The Icinga 2 package on Windows already provides several plugins.
-There is a detailed documentation for all available check command definitions over [here](10-icinga-template-library.md#windows-plugins).
+Detailed [documentation](10-icinga-template-library.md#windows-plugins) is available for all check command definitions.

-Add the following inclusion on all your nodes (master, satellite, client):
+Add the following `include` statement on all your nodes (master, satellite, client):

     vim /etc/icinga2/icinga2.conf